use-init/generator-init/README.md

 _Work in progress._

-To try it out type in the following in your command line:
+To try it out type in the following into your command line:

 ```js
 npm install -g yo